5 great cities in Europe for young travelers – these are budget-friendly destinations that make for great trips and first-time European travelers

-Queer performances at the Fringe – The Edinburgh Fringe, as mentioned above, is one of the biggest art festivals in the world, and as such, it’s no surprise that there are several queer performances taking place there every year, such as this one a couple of years ago.
+Queer performances at the Fringe – The Edinburgh Fringe, as mentioned above, is one of the biggest art festivals in the world, and as such, it’s no surprise that there are several queer performances taking place there every year, such as this one from 2015.

 Klozet, Dundee – The relatively small city of Dundee even has a cool gay bar: this place with an understated aesthetic and a lovely drinks menu is a community favourite with karaoke nights, live music and other special events taking place throughout the week.